 What to serve with this macchiato

 This Cranberry Apple Crisp or this Healthier Vegan Blueberry Crisp would add a little tartness served with this drink or if that is all too much “crisp,” then these Gluten-free Apple Muffins would also be great.
+These Salted Caramel Pumpkin Muffins would also be a great choice!

 More fall coffee drinks